khounish/Terraform-Howtos/README.md

 # Terraform-Howtos

 This  Repo is evolving  and i plan to keep basic scripts for references .
-Prerquisite:
+Prerquisite: <br>
-<br>User has a linux/wundows bare/virtual/contianer system where from terraform can be launched.<br>
+<br>User has a linux/windows bare/virtual/contianer system where from terraform can be launched.<br>
 <br>Terraform is installed .
 <br>IAM  user has  full permission on EC2.
 <br>One must know Terraform basics such as terraform init,plan,state,apply,destroy.